 For purposes of this report, four funds are classified as major funds, based on criteria set forth by the Governmental Accounting Standards Board (GASB).
-Those funds are the General Fund used for traditional government purposes, the Camas/Washougal Fire and EMS Fund (Special Revenue Fund), the Real Estate Excise Tax Fund, Lacamas Legacy Lands Funds and the Lake and Everett Construction Fund (Capital Funds).
+Those funds are the General Fund used for traditional government purposes, the Camas/Washougal Fire and EMS Fund (Special Revenue Fund), the Real Estate Excise Tax Fund, and the Lacamas Legacy Land fund (Capital Fund).

-The change in Total Governmental Funds fund balance increased by \$11,856,094 when considering the \$22,668 Prior Period Adjustment (PPA).
-The Major funds impacts are as follows: The General Fund had an increase of \$2.2 million (when considering the PPA), the Camas/Washougal Fire and EMS Fund had an increase of \$1,535,693, the Real Estate Excise Tax Fund had an increase of \$1.9 million, the Lacamas Legacy Lands funds had an increase of \$2,925,811 and the Lake and Everett Construction Fund had a decrease of \$1,286,520.
-All other governmental funds had a combined increase in their fund balances of \$4.6 million.
+The change in Total Governmental Funds fund balance increased by \$12,890,887.
+The Major funds impacts are as follows: The General Fund had an increase of \$5.9 million, the Camas/Washougal Fire and EMS Fund had a decrease of \$177,190, the Real Estate Excise Tax Fund had an increase of \$3,303,925, and the Lacamas Legacy Lands funds had a decrease of \$274,517.
+All other governmental funds had a combined increase in their fund balances of \$4.1 million.

 Portions of major fund balances are committed or restricted for specific purposes.
-The general fund has \$1,277,970 of its fund balance restricted for payment of firefighter pension benefits, and \$156,201 restricted for public safety.
+The general fund has \$1,185,093 of its fund balance restricted for payment of firefighter pension benefits, and \$160,987 restricted for public safety.
 The Fire and EMS fund balance is committed to providing public safety services.
 The Real Estate Excise Tax and Lacamas Legacy Lands fund balances are restricted for capital outlay.

-The increase in the General Fund was primarily a result increase in sales tax revenue and lower costs due to the Mayor's Proclamation of a Civil Emergency Supplemental.
-The Camas/Washougal Fire and EMS Fund increase is the result the unanticipated CARES Act Funding and Ground Emergency Medical Transport funding from the State of Washington.
-The increase realized in the Real Estate Excise Tax Fund is partially a reflection of strong economic environment in 2020 as well as a single \$83 million real estate excise tax transaction.
-The increased fund balance in the Legacy Lands Fund is due to bond issued proceeds that have not been spent on capital projects.
-The decreased fund balance in the
+The increase in the General Fund was primarily a result of an increase in sales tax revenue, American Rescue Plan Act funds, lower costs due to vacant positions and COVID-19 pandemic restrictions.
+The Camas/Washougal Fire and EMS Fund decrease is the result of retirement payouts and over-hiring for anticipated retirements.
+The increase realized in the Real Estate Excise Tax Fund is partially a reflection of strong economic environment in 2021 as well as a single real estate excise tax transaction.
+The decreased fund balance in the Legacy Lands Fund is due to land acquisitions and payoff of the Rose land contract.